October 10, 2024

 Step 3: Submit an Expression of Interest (EOI)

-Once you have calculated your points and confirmed that you meet the minimum threshold, you can submit an EOI.
+Once you have calculated your points and confirmed that you meet the minimum threshold, submit an EOI.

 1. Create an Account: Register on the Immigration New Zealand (INZ) website.